Taiwo-Rachael/email-spam-detection-model/README.md

 ## 📊 📈  The Dataset
 The dataset used for this project consisted of five columns.
 The main columns being:

-**v1 (Emails):** Containing the email texts
+**v2 (Emails):** Containing the email texts

-**v2 (Status):** Indicating whether each email is classified as spam or ham.
+**v1 (Status):** Indicating whether each email is classified as spam or ham.

 Additionally, there were three unnamed columns with over 90% missing values, which were removed during the data cleaning process.
 The dataset originally comprised 5,572 emails before any cleaning was performed.
+You can checkout the dataset [here](https://github.com/your-username/your-repo-name/blob/main/path-to-dataset.csv) used for this project.

 ## 🧹🧹 Data Cleaning